a-bentofreire/abeamer/docs/sources/config-file.md

 ## Extra information

-The `precise.ini` examples in the gallery have the following extra fields, that have no meaning outside the scope of the gallery:
+The `abeamer.ini` examples in the gallery have the following extra fields, that have no meaning outside the scope of the gallery:

 ```scss